rust-windowing/glutin/README.md

 ## Usage Examples

 Warning: these are examples for master.
-For the latest released version, 0.23, view [here.](https://github.com/rust-windowing/glutin/tree/f071c722f725143d80638f1c5c12a76d9d8e1be8)
+For the [atest released version](https://github.com/rust-windowing/glutin/releases/tag/v0.27.0)

 ### Try it!